fenderdigital/flask-philo/documentation/source/etc/jinja.rst

 Jinja Integration
 =======================

-`Jinja2 <http://jinja.pocoo.org/>`_ is one of the most popular templating engines for Python.
+`Jinja2 <http://jinja.pocoo.org/>`_ is one of the most popular templating engines for Python, and is packaged with Flask.
 Flask-Philo provides a number of additional methods to facilitate common calls to the Jinja2 engine

 * **set_request()** - method description here
 * **render()** - Method description here